-If you’ve bought a home using a standard REIWA Offer and Acceptance you’re entitled to complete a pre-settlement inspection.
+If you’ve bought a home using a standard REIWA Offer & Acceptance (O&A) you’re entitled to complete a pre-settlement inspection.

 But your right to complete that inspection has limits, as we explain below.